bonitasoft/bonita-doc/md/bdm-in-rest-api.md

 ```

 ::: info
-Note that Wheels are not returned, only necessary information is fetched
+Note that Wheels are not returned, only necessary information is fetched.
 As a result, performance is efficient
 :::

-## Troubleshooting
+## Troubleshooting bad practices

 ::: warning
-**Practices leading to poor performance**
+**:fa-exclamation-triangle: Practices leading to poor performance**

 Since wheel1, wheel2, wheel3, wheel4 are lazy loaded, they are **not retrieved** directly when retrieving a Car.
 The retrieval of related Wheel objects is only performed **when accessing the fields** (via getWheel1(), ...), if necessary.

-However, when building the response, the default `JsonBuilder` **implicitly fetches** all lazy loaded fields (it calls all the field getters).
+However, when building the response, the `JsonBuilder's toString` method  **implicitly fetches** all lazy loaded fields (it calls all the field getters).
 So, if a large number of Business Data is returned and if you have lazy loaded fields in the returned objects, numerous queries are executed, leading to poor performance.

 For example, if you don't follow the code sample above and write something like: